University Student Academic Research Award

 Guidelines for University Student Academic Research Awards

-The University Student Academic Research Award (USARA) Committee will be accepting applications for the spring semester until February 21, 2019 at 5pm.
+The University Student Academic Research Award (USARA) Committee will be accepting applications for the fall semester until September 20, 2019 at 4:30pm.

 - Research grants, up to $400, are available to help support undergraduate research projects and creative endeavors related to developing and conducting projects, with a faculty supervisor, and the presentation of research/scholarly pursuits at national or regional meetings.
 Students should not request funding in excess of the grant awards.
 Students working on a joint project must each submit an independent application, written entirely in their own words, to clearly identify their own distinct contributions.